quentinchen727/notes/programming_pearls.md

 ####Implementation sketch

 Bitmap.
-Three attributes of this problem not usually found in sorting problems: the input is from a relatively small range, it contains on duplicates, and no data is associated with each record beyong the single integer.
+Three attributes of this problem not usually found in sorting problems: the input is from a relatively small range, it contains no duplicates, and no data is associated with each record beyong the single integer.

     /* phase 1: initialize set to empty */
     for i = [0, n)